Our Church, our traditions, our communities, our faith journeys are built on stories––yours included.

-Drawing from your personal, lived experience, help us illustrate the many faces and vocations of women in the Catholic Church today, write a narrative essay in the form of a letter to our readers about what belonging in the Church looks like for you.
+Drawing from your personal, lived experience, help us illustrate the many faces and vocations of women in the Catholic Church today by writing a narrative essay in the form of a letter to our readers about what belonging in the Church looks like for you.

 Writer is a Catholic woman of at least 19 years of age